 When a dog enters his golden age or senior hood then dog-owner needs to give more attention towards this nutrition.
 A proper nutritional management plays a vital role in keeping your senior dog healthy.
 The dog owner needs to follow a specific guideline for feeding their dog.
-The right amount of balanced diet keeps the body in a working condition.
+The right amount of balanced diet keeps the body in a working condition and helps in avoiding common health issues in old dogs.
 An average dog enters the stage of seniorhood between 7 to 12 years of age so, it’s the time to switch to different dietary choices.
 Many dog-owners struggle while making dietary choices for their four-legged friend.

 So, let’s discuss the important things that you need to consider while feeding your senior dog:

 One of the most important things that one needs to take care of is the number of calories that are required by your senior dog.
 Just like humans, dog’s calorie requirement changes with time.
 When they hit the stage of the senior hood then their digestive system doesn’t stay as active as it used to be and also other factors like physical activity also influence their calorie requirement so they should be given only that amount of calories that are required for proper functioning of their body.